Jennings Lang

-Jennings Lang (May 28, 1915, New York City, NY – May 29, 1996, Palm Desert, California) was an American film producer, as well as a screenwriter and actor.
+Jennings Lang (May 28, 1915, New York City – May 29, 1996, Palm Desert, California) was an American film producer, screenwriter, and actor.

 Early life and career

-Lang was born to a Jewish family in New York City, New York.
+Lang was born to a Jewish family in New York City.
 Originally a lawyer, practicing in New York City, Lang came to Hollywood in 1938.
 The following spring, he set up an office as a talent agent, together with his future wife, Flora Pam.
 In 1940 Lang joined the Jaffe agency and within a few years became the company's president, and came to be known as one of Hollywood's leading agents.

 In 1950 he joined the MCA talent agency and two years later became vice president of MCA TV Limited; in this capacity, he worked with MCA's subsidiary Revue Productions involved in developing, creating, and selling new series in the 1950s and '60s, such as Wagon Train, The Bob Cummings Show, and McHale's Navy.
-He produced and executive-produced movies from 1969 to 1986; in the mid-1970s, Lang produced a series of major epics, including Airport 1975 and Earthquake; the latter picture utilized Sensurround to augment the onscreen action with sound waves that sent tremors throughout the theater.
+He produced and executive-produced movies from 1969 to 1986; in the mid-1970s, Lang produced a series of major epics, including Airport 1975 and Earthquake; the latter picture used Sensurround to augment the onscreen action with sound waves that sent tremors throughout the theater.

 Personal life

 In 1940, Lang married fellow publicist Flora Pam Friedheim, with whom he fathered two sons, including jazz pianist/studio musician Mike Lang.
 In December 1951, Lang was shot in the left inner thigh by film producer Walter Wanger, who believed Lang was having an affair with his wife, actress Joan Bennett.
 Lang survived, and Wanger, pleading insanity, served four months in prison.
-Although Mrs. Lang publicly supported her husband, one reporter who had covered the original scandal, Will Fowler, recalls:
+Although Mrs. Lang publicly supported her husband, one reporter who had covered the original scandal, Will Fowler, recalled:

+But the one person who was only fleetingly mentioned in the torrid front page affair, the one who publicly stated that she refused to believe her husband had been unfaithful, Mrs. Pam Lang, was driven into deep depression and a few months after the story quieted down, she died of a heart attack.

 In 1956 Lang married actress-singer Monica Lewis and fathered one more son.
 The couple remained married until Lang's death in 1996.